mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 Now, let's explore the [Jenkins Helm Chart](https://github.com/jenkinsci/helm-charts/tree/main/charts/jenkins).
-First, we need to follow the documentation and add the public repository to be able to pull the chart.
+First, we need to follow the documentation and add the public repository to be able to pull the chart using `helm repo add`.
+We will name it `jenkins` and provide the URL with the public location of such repo `https://charts.jenkins.io`.

 We also update to get the latest chart information.

 `helm repo add jenkins https://charts.jenkins.io`{{execute}}